 How Often Should I Schedule Fireplace Inspection?

 However, you may need to have your fireplace inspected sooner than this.
 You should always schedule an inspection from professionals if you notice damage and cracking in the fireplace, the development of moisture inside it, smoke entering your home, an excessive build–up of creosote, gas ignition failure, or any changes in the efficiency and output of heat.
-For convenience, you should arrange for inspection whenever you have your annual chimney cleaning.
-Our technicians are glad to offer both of these services whenever you require them.

 Contact Us for Fireplace Inspection Services